 Earnest surveys of Lake Malawi were started in the 1950s by the British Admiralty.
-After a lapse of about 30 years surveys were resuscitated beginning with the French cooperation in 1989, which was very instrumental in establishing the current Hydrographic office, and then in 1999 the cooperation with Iceland went on up to 2006.
+After a lapse of about 30 years surveys were resuscitated beginning with French cooperation in 1989 and then in 1999 the cooperation with Iceland went on up to 2006.
 By this time the Malawi Hydrographic office became well established with an ability to carry out surveys throughout Malawi and wherever there was a requirement to carry out surveys be it in dams, rivers or smaller lakes and on ports of call on the coasts of Lake Malawi.

-2 Hydrographic Surveys
+2. Hydrographic Surveys